In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 Take a look around our powerful, easy-to-use CRM with a live demo!

 Now that you’ve thought through the “why” of collecting customer data, it’s time to plan the “how.”
-Here’s how to collect customer data in eight different ways:
+Here’s how to collect customer data in 14 different ways:

-Be sure to include questions in your survey that enable you to learn more about your customers and prospects.
+Be sure to include questions that enable you to learn more about your customers and prospects.
 For example, you can ask questions about their age or location.

-You could also ask customers why they decided to purchase your product or service to better understand their pain points and motivations.
+You could also ask customers why they decided to purchase your product or service to understand their pain points and motivations better.

 Another great way to gather customer data is to create an email newsletter.
 When customers sign up for your newsletter, they’ll usually need to provide their email address and name at the minimum.